Snowflake-Labs/terraform-provider-snowflake/docs/data-sources/grants.md

 Optional:

+- `account_role` (String) Lists all users and roles to which the account role has been granted.
 - `application_role` (String) Lists all the users and roles to which the application role has been granted.
 Must be a fully qualified name ("&lt;db_name&gt;"."&lt;database_role_name&gt;").
 - `database_role` (String) Lists all users and roles to which the database role has been granted.
 Must be a fully qualified name ("&lt;db_name&gt;"."&lt;database_role_name&gt;").
-- `role` (String) Lists all users and roles to which the role has been granted.
 - `share` (String) Lists all the accounts for the share and indicates the accounts that are using the share.